 Also important for MDM products is the ability to perform actions such as VPN connections, wireless network configurations and certificate installs, which AirWatch can accomplish.
 Sophos also offers the ability to manage policies from a security perspective by enforcing antiphishing, antimalware and web protection.

 You must assert these options in an RFP beforehand to determine what part of the mobile device policy you're looking to secure.
 Evaluating what policy changes you can push to a mobile device and what functions an organization might want to see within a policy will help provide insight for an educated decision on the best mobile device management products.

 Most times there will be multiple policies created that allow certain users to receive a particular policy, while allowing someone with other needs to receive a completely different MDM policy.
 This is a standard function within all MDMs, but it should be understood that a single policy for all users is not always plausible.

 Finding the best mobile device management product for you

-There are many vendors in this very saturated market, but following these five criteria should assist organizations with narrowing the field down to find the best mobile device management products available today.
-There is much overlap between vendors, but finding the right one that secures an organization's data completely and allows full coverage with the ability to manage all the aspects needed in a policy, are what businesses should be aiming for in MDM products.
+There are many vendors in this saturated market, but following these five criteria should assist organizations in narrowing the field down to find the best mobile device management products available today.
+There is much overlap between vendors, but finding the right one that can secure an organization's data completely and offer full coverage, with the ability to manage all the aspects needed in a policy, is what businesses should be aiming for in MDM products.

-As for the MDM apps and the ability to have them integrated into the offering, Citrix is performing very well in this area with their Xenmobile Worx apps, having shown that its pushing the boundaries within this area.
+As for app integration, Citrix has performed very well in this area with XenMobile, having shown that it's pushing the boundaries of this area.
 These apps are selling points to many customers who want to integrate their data onto a mobile device, but want the flexibility to manage the data these mobile apps are consuming.
-By dispensing these approved apps to managed mobile devices and writing policy for their data to be used on these apps, MDM products such as Citrix's assist with adding an extra layer of data control for the company and ease of use for the user.
+By dispensing these approved apps to managed mobile devices and writing policy for their data to be used on these apps, MDM products, such as Citrix's, assist with adding an extra layer of data control for the company and ease of use for the user.